ahomma045/MusicGenreClassification/README.md

 ![spotify-data](/images/spotify-data.png)

 The data collection process is detailed in the notebook and involves making successive calls to extract track URIs from the playlist.
 These URIs are then used to extract artist URIs where genres are held.
 The song features are then extracted using .get_audio_features() and cast into a dataframe.
 Collecting the data using the Spotipy API is time-consuming and takes several days to complete.
-Fortunately, Cameron Watts and his team already collected data for a similar task and wrote an article called "Extracting Song Data From the Spotify API Using Python," which we used.
+Fortunately, Cameron Watts and his team already collected data for a similar task and wrote an article called "[Extracting Song Data From the Spotify API Using Python](https://towardsdatascience.com/extracting-song-data-from-the-spotify-api-using-python-b1e79388d50)," which we used.

-#### **Modeling**
+#### **Model Building**
 In order to analyze and predict user behavior on Spotify, two types of models were tested: Logistic Regression and Dense Neural Network (DNN).
 These models were created as base cases for the Spotify data.

 (a) Logistic Regression